School photo-surveys 1950s Bristol housing estate

 Another Local Journeys project (see previous posts on World of Small and Kite making at Brean), this one was commissioned through the English Heritage Schools initiative to work with Year 3 and 4 children at Frome Vale Academy in March 2013 as part of their Community History project to investigate their neighbouring post-war housing estate – home for many of the school’s pupils so the emphasis of the project was on ‘knowing your place’.

 I’ve already written an overall description of this project for the Local Journeys’ website so this post is more about some of the behind-the-scenes activity that went into the project.
+Sadly the Local Journeys’ website no longer exists, but the project description that gives the context for this project is now included at the end of this post.

 Planning the routes with the help of Google Street View.